 Larissa Albantakis (2016)

-Larissa Albantakis is Assistant Scientist in the Department of Psychiatry, and researcher in the Wisconsin Institute for Sleep and Consciousness, at the University of Wisconsin—Madison.
+Larissa Albantakis is Assistant Scientist in the Department of Psychiatry, and researcher in the Wisconsin Institute for Sleep and Consciousness, at the University of Wisconsin Madison.
 She obtained her Diploma in physics from Ludwig-Maximilians University in Munich in 2007, and her PhD in Computational Neuroscience from Universitat Pompeu Fabra in Barcelona in 2011.
-She has been at the University of Wisconsin since 2012.

-Larissa’s Templeton Independent Research Fellowship project is entitled Informational autonomy and causal responsibility.
+Larissa’s Fellowship project is entitled Informational Autonomy and Causal Responsibility.
 This is how she describes it:

 “Both common sense and the law treat people as free and responsible agents.
 Yet, any deliberate action, such as raising one’s hand, is necessarily preceded by a chain of neural events, predicting the action even before the subject becomes aware of having initiated it.
 As many philosophers have argued, the fact that physical events are either determined by previous events, or emerge from (quantum) randomness, seem to preclude us from being autonomous and causally-responsible agents.
 My project aims to demonstrate that these seemingly unavoidable conclusions rest on an inadequate, reductionist notion of causation that lacks an informational basis and fails to distinguish “what happened” from “what caused what”.
 I will develop a theoretical framework to quantify causation at multiple spatiotemporal scales, in order to identify the actual, maximally-informative cause of an event.
 Combined with a formal account of autonomous systems as maxima of intrinsic, integrated information across space and time, one can determine when an autonomous agent, rather than external events, or the agent’s underlying micro-structure, deserves responsibility for an action and how much.
 Deliberate, spontaneous, forced, and reflex actions can thus be distinguished based on the origin (intrinsic vs. extrinsic) and specificity (information) of their actual cause.
 I will demonstrate this using simulated agents (“animats”) with small “brains” having varying autonomy from the environment, for which integrated information, actual causes, and external influences at different spatiotemporal levels can be assessed exhaustively.
 Adaptive animats will moreover be used to identify environmental conditions that are particularly suited to evolve freely-acting agents.”